Medical Assisting (MAS)

 MAS 208.
 Principles Of Pharmacology.
 3 Credits.

 This course examines current and commonly used practices, procedures, medications, and drug preparations.
 Emphasis is placed on three areas: general drug classifications, medication preparation, and the effects of drugs on the body systems.
 A system of measurements and conversions used to calculate medication dosages are covered.
 Drug classifications, routes of administration, drug preparation, and patient education are also included.
 Additional topics will include safety protocols, compliance with drug regulations, and quality control of prescription requests.
 Students will apply critical thinking regarding patient assessment and develop skills for effective patient communication, care, and education.
 A final grade of C+ or better must be achieved to advance in the MAS program.
-Prerequisites: MAS 131 (or corequisite); MAS 206 (or corequisite); MAT 092 or placement.
+Prerequisites: MAS 131 (or corequisite); MAS 206 (or corequisite); MAT 092 or MAT 096 or placement.
 Spring.

 MAS 209.
 Medical Law and Ethics.
 2 Credits.